Human Rights Logo: Presentation of the winning logo

-The presentation of the winning logo took place on 23 September 2011 in New York, in an event organised by Cinema for Peace with former editor-in-chief of Time Magazine Michael Elliott hosting the event.
+The presentation of the winning logo took place on 23 September 2011 in New York, in an event organised by Cinema for Peace with former editor-in-chief of Time Magazine Michael J. Elliott hosting the event.

 In speeches, television journalist Ann Curry and German Federal Foreign Minister Guido Westerwelle, as well as human rights activists Carolyn Gomes from Jamaica and Angelina Atyam from Uganda, emphasized the importance of a universal symbol in the worldwide struggle for human rights.
 The musical highlight of the evening was a performance by soprano Jessye Norman.

 The jury

 The initiative is supported by a jury of renowned and high-ranking personalities, who have worked to further the cause of human rights.
 These include: